Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

 Let us now observe that $\tilde{\sigma}\tilde{\tau}$ and $\sigma\tau$ have the same parity.
 Moreover, the parity of $\sigma$ is $(-1)^{r-s}$ and the parity of $\tilde{\sigma}$ is $(-1)^{(r-s)(q+1)}$.
 By assumption, $q$ is even and hence $\sigma$ and $\tilde{\sigma}$ have the same parity.
 We obtain that $\tau$ and $\tilde{\tau}$ have the same parity, which proves the lemma. \end{proof}

-To an almost automorphism of $\T S(\F_q)$ represented by a triple $(\psi, T,T')$ we would like to associate a notion of parity by saying that $\psi$ is \emph{even}, if the induced bijection on the leaves of the boundary $\partial T\to\partial T'$ is even with respect to the above defined ordering, and \emph{odd}, if the the bijection is odd.
-If $q$ is odd or $q=2$, this notion is not well defined, since it clearly depends on the choice of the representative $(\psi, T,T')$.
-However, the next lemma shows that the notion is well defined for almost automorphisms induced by birational maps $\Bir(\p^2_{\F_q})$, if $q$ is even and $q\neq 2$.
+To an almost automorphism of $\FF S(\F_q)$ represented by a triple $(\psi, F,F')$ we would like to associate a notion of parity by saying that $\psi$ is \emph{even}, if the induced bijection on the {roots of the complements $\lambda( F^C)\to \lambda({F'}^C)$} is even for all $F$ and $F'$ large enough, with respect to the above defined ordering, and \emph{odd}, if the the bijection is odd.
+If $q$ is odd or $q=2$, this notion is not well defined, since it depends on the choice of the representative $(\psi, F,F')$.
+However, the next lemma shows with the help of Lemma~\ref{lem:pgl2} that the notion is well defined for almost automorphisms induced by birational maps $\Bir_{\F_q}(\p^2)$ over $\F_q$, if $q$ is even and $q\neq 2$.

 \begin{lemma} Assume that $q$ is even and $q\neq 2$ and let $S$ be a rational regular projective surface over $\F_q$.
-Then for all triples $(\psi, T, T')$ representing the almost automorphism on $\T S(\F_q)$ given by an $f\in\Bir(S)$, such that $T$ contains the vertices corresponding to the rational base-points of $f$ and $T'$ contains the vertices corresponding to the rational base-points of $f^{-1}$, the parity of the induced map $\partial T\to\partial T'$ is the same.
+Then for all triples $(\psi, F, F')$ representing the almost automorphism on $\FF S(\F_q)$ given by an $f\in\Bir(S)$, such that $F$ contains the vertices corresponding to the rational base-points of $f$ and $F'$ contains the vertices corresponding to the rational base-points of $f^{-1}$, the parity of the induced map $\lambda( F^C)\to \lambda(F'^C)$ is the same.

 This will be called the \emph{parity of $f$}. \end{lemma}